-Some of the highlights of this interview include:
+Some of the highlights of the interview include:

-Steve Pell: Hi, I’m Steve Pell from Management Disrupted.
-I’m here with Simon Lee from PromisePay.
-Simon, could you start by telling us a little bit about who you are and what you’re doing here?
+Steve Pell: I’m Steve Pell from Management Disrupted.
+I’m here today with Steve Shelley from Deputy.
+Thanks for joining us today.
+Could you start and tell us a little bit about your background and the company?

 Steve Shelley: My background is soft drinks of all things, I was born into a soft drink manufacturing family.
 I did that for 12 years before I stepped out of that and went into the wide world of aviation ground handling services.